Tony Iommi: Factory accident

-At the age of 17, Iommi lost the tips of the middle and ring fingers of his right hand (his fret-board hand, since he is left-handed) in an industrial accident on his last day of work in a sheet metal factory.
+At the age of 17, Iommi lost the tips of the middle and ring fingers of his right hand (his fretting hand, since he is left-handed) in an industrial accident on his last day of work in a sheet metal factory.
 Iommi described how he "was told 'you'll never play again'.
 It was just unbelievable.
 I sat in the hospital with my hand in this bag and I thought, that's it – I'm finished.
 But eventually I thought 'I'm not going to accept that.
 There must be a way I can play'."
 After the injury, Iommi's factory foreman played him a recording of famous jazz guitarist Django Reinhardt, which encouraged him to continue as a musician.
 As Iommi later wrote:

 My friend said, "Listen to this guy play", and I went, "No way!
 Listening to someone play the guitar is the very last thing I want to do right now!"
 But he kept insisting and he ended up playing the record for me.
 I told him I thought it was really good and then he said, "You know, the guy's only playing with two fingers on his fretboard hand because of an injury he sustained in a terrible fire."
 I was totally knocked back by this revelation and was so impressed by what I had just heard that I suddenly became inspired to start trying to play again.

 Inspired by Reinhardt's two-fingered guitar playing, Iommi decided to try playing guitar again, though the injury made it quite painful to do so.
 Although it was an option, Iommi never seriously considered switching hands and learning to play right-handed.
 In an interview with Guitar World magazine, he was asked if he was "ever tempted to switch to right-handed playing".
 Iommi responded:

 If I knew what I know now I probably would have switched.
 At the time I had already been playing two or three years, and it seemed like I had been playing a long time.
 I thought I'd never be able to change the way I played.
 The reality of the situation was that I hadn't been playing very long at all, and I probably could have spent the same amount of time learning to play right handed.
 I did have a go at it, but I just didn't have the patience.
 It seemed impossible to me.
 I decided to make do with what I had, and I made some plastic fingertips for myself.
 I just persevered with it.